 While some Dutch Colonial Revivals in Gladstone Park were built of brick, most of them were sheathed in wood clapboard.
 Few retained the fancier curved eaves of older styles and some added “clipped” rooftops that folded down in the center of the peak with a downward tilt.
-Many built on full-width Chicago-style front porches with gable or shed roofs, although some of those were enclosed decades later for more interior space.
+Many added on full-width Chicago-style front porches with gable or shed roofs, although many of these were enclosed decades later to gain more interior space.

-Note that while many of the Dutch Colonials in Gladstone Park are single-family homes, there are also some originally dedicated to or converted to two or more flats.
-Today these are financially structured as rentals, co-ops or condos, as found in the Multifamily Architectural Styles section.
-But since it was sometimes difficult to tell their status from the street, photos of some dwellings with more than one unit may have inadvertently made it into this section of single family homes.
+Note that while most of these German-style residences in Gladstone Park are single-family homes, some were originally built for two or more related families and divided from the get-go into two or more flats, usually by floor.
+Others were converted later.
+Today these are financially structured as rentals, co-ops or condos, and show up in the Multifamily Architectural Styles section.
+But since it was sometimes difficult to tell the status of some of these homes from the street, photos of some dwellings with more than one unit may have inadvertently made it into this section of single-family homes.

 For more on how Gladstone Park’s standout stock of homes were built and serve to enhance residential life in the neighborhood, see Development and Vintage Home Living.

 Click on a photo to enlarge and visit the gallery.
 Please be patient as they load in the size and quality necessary to view their architectural features in detail.